Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 18.27.24 UTC
+- WIB: Kamis, 24 Juli 2025 20.01.57 UTC
-- WITA: Kamis, 24 Juli 2025 19.27.24 UTC
+- WITA: Kamis, 24 Juli 2025 21.01.57 UTC
-- WIT: Kamis, 24 Juli 2025 20.27.24 UTC
+- WIT: Kamis, 24 Juli 2025 22.01.57 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success